andrechuakj/tp/docs/2101UserGuide.md

 Like the `findMember` command, `findEvent` requires the names to be typed in full and the names do not have to be capitalised!
 </div>
 <div markdown="block" class="alert alert-primary">:bulb:
 The find commands (`findMember`/`findEvent`)  are powerful tools to help you work faster.
-Want to view the enrolment of Nicholas, but you don’t want to scroll the member list?
+Want to view the enrolment of "Nicholas", but you don’t want to scroll the member list?
 Use the `findMember` then follow it with the `viewMember` command to achieve that.
 </div>
 <hr class="command-separator">